African Guide Academy FGASA Endorsed Training Providers The Training Area

 When undertaking a safari guide training course there is a significant time investment into learning theories, definitions, terminology, species names and much more.
 You want to make sure that the material you are studying is up-to-date and factually correct.

-Okavango Guiding School has developed what is the most comprehensive guide training manual the industry has seen.
-Our policy of making the learning materials available to students before the course and allowing students to become familiar with the material before coming on course.
+African Guide Academy has developed what is the most comprehensive guide training manual the industry has seen.
+Our full colour digital guide training manual can be downloaded online and together with our comprehensive workbooks allows students to arrive on course with a great foundation.
 Our getting a head-start page allows students to become familiar with the common animals, birds and plants before arriving.
 This allows the student attending the guide training course to spend more time in the field and less time listening to lectures.
-There is little point coming to Africa’s finest wilderness to spend time in a classroom listening to lectures on topics you could read through in the comfort of your home.
+There is little point coming to Africa's finest wilderness to spend time in a classroom listening to lectures on topics you could read through in the comfort of your home.
 With our approach we can take the classroom to the bush and everything we find out there becomes a living example of what you have read in the manual.Our Sponsorship Model

 Eco Tourism is one of the most abused catch phrases of the past 2 decades.
 The concept of Eco Tourism is the absolute minimum impact on the environment with the focus of using the experience in the environment to educate people and to give the surrounding communities real benefit from the people visiting the area.
-And following the true definition of eco tourism our safari guide training courses are one of the few “real” examples of eco tourism that works.
+We truly believe in Conservation through Education.